 Similar to beef, lamb is also a good dietary source of iron.

 A lamb shank contains approximately 2.24mg of iron (13).

 As animal food contains heme iron, this makes the mineral easier to absorb than from plant sources.

 Per 6 oz

 To be honest, this is a complex issue that deserves its own article, but here’s a brief overview.

 It’s well established that adverse effects can arise when iron consumption is excessively high for long periods.

 Although it is the best source of iron, heme iron (from animal foods) is the one we need to watch.

-But you shouldn’t panic too much; it’s difficult to eat excessive amounts of iron consistently unless you’re eating unrealistic amounts of meat, or octopus every day.
+But you shouldn’t panic too much; it’s difficult to eat excessive amounts of iron consistently unless you’re eating unrealistic amounts of meat or octopus every day.

-One thing that I can tell you is to be very careful with iron supplementation; it’s a very easy way to put excessive amounts of iron into your blood.
+However, we should be very careful with iron supplementation; it’s a very easy way to put excessive amounts of iron into your blood.